hnedenko/VoteS/README.md

 ### .getUserVoiceContra(uint proposalNumber)
 Update all voices counter for proposal with (proposalNumber)

-# Currently fully tested and deployed.
-Contract Address in Rinkeby:
+# Contract Address in Rinkeby